 Freeing the Mind from The Burden of Regret

-The burden of regret is one of the three greatest burdens that can affect your entire outlook on life.
+The burden of regret is one of the three greatest burdens affecting your entire outlook on life.
 If you don’t deal with the root cause of regret, it often grows to intrude continually in your thought life.
 It grows to taint your values and block you from the virtues of the spirit.

 You can have regrets for things you’ve done or something you didn’t do.
 Either way, it brings guilt, shame, and self-condemnation.